CianLevy/Modified-HEtest/README.md

 be found in hetest/cpp/baseline/<library-name>

 ## Building the framework
+Before compiling the framework the paths to all the libraries must be set in the SConscript files (SConscript files tell scons how to build the framework) for both the servers and clients.
+The relevant SConscript file for each client/server can be found in the same folder as the client/server code.
+Both the CPPPATH and LIBPATH must be changed in all SConscript files.
+The paths are currently set to "/home/cian/Libraries/<library name>".
+Assuming the libraries are all installed in the same directory, the easiest solution to correctly setting the library paths is to find and replace all instances of "/home/cian/Libraries/" in the framework with the correct path.

-To compile the framework run the "build.sh" script found in the "hetest" folder.
+After the paths have been set, the framework can be compiled by running the "build.sh" script found in the "hetest" folder.
 Compilation will likely fail on the first few attempts as the order of dependencies means that all the required libraries cannot be compiled at once.
 Simply run the script until there are no longer any errors.

 ## Generating Circuits
 The first step involved in using the framework is circuit generation.
 To